UdroiuRuben/ScalaTriviaSolution/GameExplanation.md

 # Start & End conditions || Rules
-In order to be played this game need at least 2 players. (this is how the game starts) Only one player wins the game. (this is how the game ends)
+In order to be played this game need at least 2 players. (this is how the game starts) Only one player wins the game based on the coins number. (this is how the game ends)

 # Game algorithm